Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

-\end{itemize} The calculus $\mathsf{S(CP)}$ is ideal in the sense that it satisfies the above four properties; as a consequence, the calculus provides a decision procedure for classical propositional logic.
-Proof-search is carried out by building \emph{just one} derivation that will either be a proof, or from which a counter-model may be extracted, of the formula/sequent to check (i.e. the conclusion).
+The calculus $\mathsf{S(CP)}$ satisfies the above four properties; as a consequence, the calculus provides a decision procedure for classical propositional logic.
+Proof-search is carried out by building \emph{just one} derivation that will either be a proof, or from which a counter-model of the conclusion can be extracted.
 Furthermore, the decision procedure based on the calculus has an optimal complexity ($\conp$).